 - About 1,600 surgeries will move from Northside General and/or New Waterford Consolidated hospitals.

-- A new six-station satellite renal dialysis unit will open October 2020, enhancing and complementing services provided at other facilities in Cape Breton.
+- A new six-station satellite renal dialysis unit opened in October 2020, enhancing and complementing services provided at other facilities in Cape Breton.

 Community-based services like mental health and addictions, diabetes education, and day clinics will continue and be enhanced.